 Remove Database Parameters

-This section explains how to remove custom parameters in an Exasol database.
+This article explains how to remove custom parameters in an Exasol database.

 Removing parameters that you have added or changed will remove your customization of the database configuration.
 If the parameters and/or values have a default configuration, the default behavior will return.